 There are a number of ways to finalise property division and spousal maintenance agreements amicably without having to go to Court.
 This can be achieved by entering into a Financial Agreement (a private contract) or a Consent Order (a court order without a court appearance).

 Financial Agreements can also be utilised to create financial security and certainty by those considering entering into a marriage or a de facto relationship, or those who are already in one of those relationships, even if you have not and currently do not intend to separate.

 There are strict requirements that must be met for a Financial Agreement to be legally valid, and therefore, it is important to ensure that you seek legal advice from one of Specialist Family Lawyer if you are considering entering into one of these documents.

 Children & Parenting Arrangements

-The best interests of the children is the most important principle to consider when determining what arrangements should be made for children in separating families, and this should be the overriding factor in all parenting decisions.
+The best interests of the children are the most important principle to consider when determining what arrangements should be made for children in separating families, and this should be the overriding factor in all parenting decisions.

 If you are able to reach an agreement with your former partner about parenting arrangements either by talking to each other, attending a family dispute resolution service or by negotiation through a lawyer, then you can formalise that agreement by entering into a Parenting Plan or a Consent Order.

 A Parenting Plan is a written agreement about parenting arrangements.
-These agreements can include provisions for children to spend equal or substantial and significant time with each parent, if doing so is in the child’s interests and reasonably practicable.
+These agreements can include provisions for children to spend equal or substantial and significant time with each parent if doing so is in the child’s interests and reasonably practicable.

 An agreement for parenting arrangements can also be formalised by a Consent Order.
-A Consent Order does not require you to make an appearance in Court but does involve a formal Application to Court for an examination by a court Registrar.
+A Consent Order does not require you to make an appearance in Court but does involve a formal application to Court for an examination by a court Registrar.
 We can assist you in this process.

 You should seek legal advice from our Family Law Specialist to ensure that you record any agreement for your parenting arrangements in a way that best suits your family circumstances.